,

 2. Registration and Alignment

-Once printed, the cards must be aligned perfectly before cutting.
-This is known as “registration.”
-Misregistration can result in cards being off-center, which significantly impacts their aesthetic appeal and market value.
-To achieve perfect registration, manufacturers use alignment marks, often called crop marks or registration marks, printed on the edges of the sheets.
-Each card is cut precisely using marks that guide the cutting machinery.
+Once printed, the cards must align perfectly before cutting, a process known as “registration.”
+Misregistration, or misalignment, can result in off-center cards, which significantly affect both their visual appeal and market value.
+To achieve perfect registration, manufacturers use alignment marks—also called crop marks or registration marks—printed on the edges of the sheets.
+These marks guide the cutting machinery to ensure each card is cut precisely.

-Advanced printing machines are equipped with sensors that read these marks, automatically adjusting the sheets’ position as they move through the production line.
-In some cases, manual adjustments are made by skilled technicians to correct any discrepancies.
-This step is critical because even a millimeter of misalignment can make a card less desirable to collectors.
+Advanced printing machines feature sensors that read these marks and automatically adjust the sheets’ position as they move through the production line.
+In some instances, skilled technicians manually adjust the sheets to correct any discrepancies.
+This step is critical, as even a slight misalignment—just a millimeter—can reduce a card’s desirability to collectors.

 3. The Baseball Card Cutting Process